Skip to main content

 There are trees and there is sky, the immense, blessed overarching sky of the Mall.
 What city has anything to compare to the Mall?
 At first light on a summer morning, before the rush hour, before the first jets come roaring out of National, the dominant sound is of crows and the crunch of your own feet along the gravel pathways.
 The air, still cool from the night, smells of trees and damp grass, like a country town.
 Floodlights are still on at the old red Smithsonian castle, bathing it in a soft theatrical glow, like the backdrop for some nineteenth-century Gothic fantasy.
 The moon is up still, hanging in a pale, clear sky beyond the Monument, which for the moment is a very pale pink.

 I am always moved by the Mall, by the Monument (our greatest work of abstract sculpture), by the Lincoln Memorial with its memories of Martin Luther King, Jr., and by the Vietnam Memorial.
 I don’t like the Hirshhorn Museum.
-I think it’s ugly and out of place.
+I think it’s ugly and out-of-place.
 And I don’t like the ring of fifty American flags around the base of the Monument, because they seem so redundant.
-(How much more colorful and appropriate, not to mention interesting, it would be to replace them with the fifty flags of the fifty states.)
+(How much more colorful and appropriate, not to mention interesting, it would be to replace them with the 50 flags of the 50 states.)
 But I love the steady flow of life in every season, the crowds of tourists from every part of the country, every part of the world.
-One Saturday morning I watched a high school class from Massachusetts pose for a group portrait in front of the colossal equestrian statue of Grant at the east end of the Mall, the Capitol dome in the background.
+One Saturday morning, I watched a high school class from Massachusetts pose for a group portrait in front of the colossal equestrian statue of Grant at the east end of the Mall, the Capitol dome in the background.
 They looked so scrubbed and expectant, so pleased to be who they were and where they were.

 I keep coming back to look at the statue and its companion groups of Union cavalry and artillery.
 Grant on his mighty horse, his face shadowed by a slouch hat, looks brooding and mysterious.
 He and the side groups are the work of a prolific sculptor who is hardly remembered any longer, Henry Merwin Shrady, whose father, George Frederick Shrady, was Grant’s physician.
 Henry Merwin Shrady had no romantic misconceptions about war.
 He spent twenty years on his memorial to Grant—twenty years “laboring on details of action and equipment, which have passed the scrutiny of military men as well as artists,” I read in one biographical sketch—and he died of overwork before it was dedicated.
-To me it is the most powerful of all the equestrian statues in Washington, and I wonder that it is not better known.
+To me it is the most powerful of all the equestrian statues in Washington, and I wonder that it is not better-known.

 Though I have lived in other places longer, Washington has been the setting for some of the most important times of my life.
 I saw it first when I was about the age of those students from Massachusetts, traveling with a school friend and his family.
 I had seldom been away from home in Pittsburgh and could hardly believe my eyes, hardly see enough.
 We got about by streetcar.
 It was something like love at first sight for me.
 At the Capitol we were given passes to the Senate gallery and warned not to be disappointed if only a few senators were on the floor.
 There was almost no one on the floor and one man was reading a newspaper.
 No matter.
 I was overcome with a feeling I couldn’t explain, just to be in that room.
 I would happily have stayed all afternoon.